Young farmers can be the driving force in succession planning

 The default plan most farmers have is if they pass away, their spouse and children can have financial support by renting out the land, says David Wierman, attorney at Wessels Law Office in Rock Island, Ill.
 Farmers must closely examine their financial situation to make sure that it is feasible.

 Another key area to plan is workload and knowledge transfer.
 "Many times, young farmers start out as a glorified hired hand," Hadley says.
 "That’s fine starting out, but I’ve seen situations where 30 years later that person is still just the glorified hired hand.
 It is important to initiate communications early on how the workload, management and leadership load will be transferred."

 You will likely face pushback.
 Be patient, Wierman says.
 "It is critical that the younger generation be sensitive to the planning concerns of the older generation," he explains.

 Three Documents Every Young Producer Needs

-A legal document that communicates a person’s final wishes for possessions and dependents.
+1. Will-A legal document that communicates a person’s final wishes for possessions and dependents.
 Both farmers and spouses need wills.
 The document nominates the guardian of minor children.
 Most new parents are diligent about having the right documents in place for their first child, but be sure to update them for additional children.

-Established during a grantor’s lifetime, this document is used to place some or all of a person’s property to avoid probate administration.
+2. Revocable Trust-Established during a grantor’s lifetime, this document is used to place some or all of a person’s property to avoid probate administration.
 Revocable trusts act like wills when a person dies, but they don’t require probate.